-Introduce yourself to some of the Territory's famous residents at Crocosaurus Cove.
-Visitors can go cage swimming with the massive saltwater crocodiles at the facility.
-If you're in town on a Thursday or Sunday, make sure you finish your day with a visit to the Mindil Beach Sunset Market, where you'll find art, craft, and delicious food.
+Introduce yourself to some of the Territory’s famous residents at Crocosaurus Cove, where visitors can even go cage swimming with the massive saltwater crocodiles.
+If you’re in town on a Thursday or Sunday, make sure you finish your day with a visit to the Mindil Beach Sunset Market, where you’ll find art, craft, and delicious food.

 Kakadu National Park highlights

 With a rental car, you’ll have the freedom to take a day trip to the massive Kakadu National Park.
 There are far too many sights in the park to see them all in a day — but you can focus on some of the highlights.